By guest blogger Taylor Lambert and Kevin Erickson

 Far fewer noticed that all the artists involved were associated with major label Universal Music Group (hat tip to Jody Griffin from Public Knowledge, who first brought this to our attention).
 There’s no way to know what deals are involved, but at the very least it stands to reason that the service could be building an evidence case to charge labels for this kind of promotional support in the future.
 Universal is likely to be happy with the results, as they saw a 75 percent jump in streaming revenue last year, outpacing industry averages.

 Now that the latest Spotify “Spotlight” round has been announced, we see a slate of up and coming artists who will benefit from extra Spotify promotional muscle.
 For whatever reason, at least 7 of the 16 acts are signed to Universal Music Group subsidiaries.

 Perhaps you find these recommendations easy to ignore.
 But just as the ratio of “organic” content to advertiser-driven content delivered on Facebook has shifted over time, it’s easy to imagine some digital music services could move further in this direction.
 Will indie artists be able to cut through the noise?
 Will indie labels be able to afford to compete if digital payola becomes the new standard?

-Solutions aren’t easy to come by.
-We’re aren’t inclined to support top-down mandates, but it does seem fair to ask that digital music services be held to the same level of transparency and disclosure as AM/FM radio.
+Solutions aren’t easy to come by, but it does seem fair to ask that digital music services be held to the same level of transparency and disclosure as AM/FM radio.
 At the very least, services should recognize that a recommendation engine and user interface untainted by paid placement might be something to brag about.

 Photo: HAIM, one of the first artists in Spotify’s Spotlight, by Bella Howard courtesy Big Hassle PR.